 On the flip side, Chicago is ranked third in the NHL on the power play (24.3 percent) and leads the League with 165 goals, 15 more than the second-ranked St. Louis Blues.

 "Our top guys this year have been real good," Blackhawks coach Joe Quenneville said following a 5-3 road victory against the New Jersey Devils on Friday night that bumped Chicago's record to 8-0-3 in the second game of back-to-back sets.
 "They've led the charge and put is in the right spot a lot of nights, but that was our biggest factor [against the Devils].
 Our top guys were great."

 Who's hot: San Jose's Logan Couture has scored a goal in four straight games and Patrick Marleau has recorded at least a point in three straight. … Patrick Sharp, Patrick Kane and Duncan Keith are red-hot for the Blackhawks.
 Sharp notched his second hat trick in a week in the victory at New Jersey; Kane had an assist to give him eight goals and 26 points in his past 17 games.
 Keith had three assists to give him 39 for the season.

 Injury report: San Jose forward Tommy Wingels (upper body) was placed on injured reserve prior to the game Saturday, while forward Tim Kennedy (flu) didn't play.
-Forwards Raffi Torres (knee), Adam Burish (lower body), Tomas Hertl (knee) and Martin Havlat (lower body) are also on injured reserve. … Backup goaltender Nikolai Khabibulin (lower body) is the lone Blackhawks player on injured reserve.
+Forwards Raffi Torres (knee), Adam Burish (lower body), Tomas Hertl (knee) and Martin Havlat (lower body) are also on injured reserve. … Goaltender Nikolai Khabibulin (lower body) is the lone Blackhawks player on injured reserve.